 Day 15: The tour ends this morning at the Shanghai airport.

-This tour is limited to 10 participants with one leader plus local guides.
+Maximum group size 10 with two leaders.
 Single accommodation cannot be guaranteed at the Yancheng National Nature Reserve guesthouse.